The third week of December 1817: Keats Meets Wordsworth

 28 Queen Anne Street, London

-During the third or fourth week of December, Keats goes with his close friend at the time, the painter Benjamin Robert Haydon, to 28 Queen Anne Street, to meet William Wordsworth at the residence of Thomas Monkhouse, a well-to-do London merchant and cousin of Wordsworth’s wife, Mary.
+The third or fourth week of December: Keats goes with his close friend at the time, the painter Benjamin Robert Haydon, to 28 Queen Anne Street, to meet William Wordsworth at the residence of Thomas Monkhouse, a well-to-do London merchant and cousin of Wordsworth’s wife, Mary.
 Haydon arranges the meeting.
 Wordsworth is apparently in town to do some business that likely involves lingering family money matters related to the death of Wordsworth’s brother, Richard.
 Initially, he meets up with another brother, Christopher.

-In December, Wordsworth will sit for Haydon as Haydon sketches him (on two occasions it seems: 2 and 22 December, at Haydon’s studio in Lisson Grove); Wordsworth will read some of his poetry aloud during these sessions, and Haydon and Wordsworth seem to have mutually praised each other in their high calling.
-Haydon at this point is reverent fan of Wordsworth’s superior gifts; the trouble is, Haydon is likewise a fan of his own artistic merit and (he believes) destined greatness.
+In December, Wordsworth, aged forty-seven, will sit for Haydon as Haydon sketches him (on two occasions, it seems: 2 and 22 December, at Haydon’s studio in Lisson Grove); Wordsworth will read some of his poetry aloud during these sessions, and Haydon and Wordsworth seem to enjoy mutually praising each other in their high calling.
+Haydon at this point is fully attuned to Wordsworth’s superior gifts; the trouble is, Haydon is likewise a fan of his own artistic merit and (he believes) destined greatness, though in terms of artistic history his misses the mark.

 Given Wordsworth’s status as perhaps the most important poet of the era, this meeting